avallark/avallark.github.com/_posts/2012-01-04-Choosing-a-Learning-Management-System.md

 9. Nested replies and multi-level threads are great.
 It also allows two people to argue/debate something out, without hindering others (unlike a class discussion)
 10. The newsgroups are significant investment of professor time.

-Thus, eLearning platforms, must strive to enable an offline classroom discussions and help aid in the case based methodology that IESE is built on.
+Thus, eLearning platforms, must strive to enable an offline classroom discussions and help aid in the case based methodology that a school is built on.

 Distance learning platforms should also be quick courses we could deliver as a course pills.
 With its own Content and (maybe) and exam to verify appropriateness.
 These are especially attractive for soft skill course like Company Ethics etc. Quick course in Accounting principles of quantitative methods.
 These pills could contain multimedia material, video, audio and text along with an interactive element attached to it.